Ryan O'Hare Doig

 Current Higher Degree by Research Supervision (University of Adelaide)

-Date Role Research Topic Program Degree Type Student Load Student Name 2023 Principal Supervisor Day One to 365 (DOT365) - Understanding the Microbial Risks of Neuropathic Pain during the First Year of Spinal Cord Injury Doctor of Philosophy Doctorate Full Time Miss Madeleine Anne Homes-Vickers 2023 Principal Supervisor Targeted drug delivery for treatment of respiratory dysfunction following spinal cord injury using retrograde transport of biodegradable nanoparticles.
-Doctor of Philosophy Doctorate Full Time Mr Paul Marciano 2022 Co-Supervisor Evaluating the role of concomitant traumatic brain injury on the development of neuropathic pain following traumatic spinal cord injury Doctor of Philosophy Doctorate Full Time Miss Keziah Jane Skein 2022 Principal Supervisor fMRI and PET-CT in spinal cord injury – investigation of the neural bases of sexual function and the viability of 18-kDa translocator protein radioligand [18F]GE-180 as a diagnostic and prognostic biomarker Doctor of Philosophy Doctorate Full Time Miss Georgia Elise Bright 2022 Co-Supervisor Graphene Based Scaffold for Neural Tissue Engineering (NTE) and Biomedical Engineering Applications Doctor of Philosophy Doctorate Full Time Mr Mohammad Khaled A Alsenaide 2021 Co-Supervisor Pre-conditioning and modulation of dental pulp stem cells for the treatment of acute spinal cord injury.
+Date Role Research Topic Program Degree Type Student Load Student Name 2024 Principal Supervisor Spinal QUantitative Imaging with Super High-field strength MRI for accurate non-invasive spinal cord tumour diagnosis in Youngsters: The SQUISHY spine project Doctor of Philosophy Doctorate Full Time Miss Reeya Chetan Patel 2023 Principal Supervisor Targeted drug delivery for treatment of respiratory dysfunction following spinal cord injury using retrograde transport of biodegradable nanoparticles.
+Doctor of Philosophy Doctorate Full Time Mr Paul Marciano 2022 Co-Supervisor Evaluating the role of concomitant traumatic brain injury on the development of neuropathic pain following traumatic spinal cord injury Doctor of Philosophy Doctorate Part Time Miss Keziah Jane Skein 2022 Principal Supervisor A clinical advanced neuroimaging study investigating the validity of fMRI and DTI as a diagnostic biomarker for sexual dysfunction following spinal cord injury.
+Doctor of Philosophy Doctorate Full Time Miss Georgia Elise Bright 2022 Co-Supervisor Graphene Based Scaffold for Neural Tissue Engineering (NTE) and Biomedical Engineering Applications Doctor of Philosophy Doctorate Full Time Mr Mohammad Alsenaide 2021 Co-Supervisor Pre-conditioning and modulation of dental pulp stem cells for the treatment of acute spinal cord injury.
 Doctor of Philosophy Doctorate Full Time Miss Sandra Jenkner

 -